ZebraDevs/EMDKProfileAsync/README.md

+# **This sample is provided without guarantee or warranty**
 # EMDKProfileAsync

 Demo for Zebra's EMDK Profile Async APIs

-Still a work in progress linked to blog post on [my personal website](http://pietromaggi.com).
+Sample Code used in the blog post on [my personal website](http://pietromaggi.com/2018/06/26/zebras-emdk-async-profile-manager-apis/).